 |Longest Field Goal|

-American football is one of the most difficult sports in the world to earn consistent profits in.
+American football is one of the most difficult sports in the world to bet on.
 The brevity of the NFL and NCAA seasons coupled with the level of personnel changes season to season can make determining team potential a tough task.

-Despite the challenges of betting on American football, there are still bettors who do turn profits betting on both the NFL and NCAA.
-In this section we will show you how you can improve your chances of being one of the few American football bettors who end the season in profit.
+Despite the challenges of betting on American football, there are still bettors who do enjoy betting long term on both the NFL and NCAA.
+In this section we will show you how you can improve your chances of being one of the few American football bettors who end the season in with a positive return.

 It may seem like overkill, but we can’t stress the point enough.
 Successful American football betting comes down to one thing, identifying genuine betting value.
 It’s as simple as that.
 If you are betting on the NFL or NCAA with absolutely no consideration for betting value, you’re only going to lose money.
 And by consideration for betting value, we don’t mean taking five minutes to read the views of mainstream football analysts or sitting in front of the TV nodding along with the opinions of the talking heads.